 Packaged, canned, and smoked foods

-Many packaged, canned, or smoked foods, especially deli meats and canned vegetables, contain high levels of preservatives.
+Many packaged, canned, or smoked foods contain preservatives, especially deli meats and canned vegetables.

 Saturated and trans fats

-Fried, oily, and fast foods contain high amounts of saturated and trans fats that are difficult to digest, particularly those prepared with partially hydrogenated vegetable oils.
+Fried, oily, and fast foods contain saturated and trans fats that are difficult to digest, particularly those prepared with partially hydrogenated vegetable oils.